mizraith/SNIPE_mizraith/README.md

 However, with I2C commands there is some token processing precedence (see Commmands).

+**You can have up to 5 tokens, but must keep command line length < 64 chars regardless.**

 _Note that there is no requirement regarding token order._

 ### Tokens: